ByteXenon/SecurityResearchWriteups/GithubFlavoredMarkdown-XSS.md

 [My profile](https://web.archive.org/web/20231009182556/https://github.com/ByteXenon)

 This page was archived after the vulnerability was reported, but before it was resolved.
 It shows the exploit in action.
-The page has since been updated to remove the exploit, and it was never used for malicious purposes (at least not by me).
+My profile page has since been updated to remove the exploit, and the exploit was never used for malicious purposes as far as I know (which is really fortunate, because it would have been very easy to do so)

 ### Closing Thoughts